About the course

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-The following colleges accept students on the DPhil in Psychiatry:
+The following colleges accept students for full-time study on the DPhil in Psychiatry:

 - Balliol College